-Kamalaya has remained open throughout the COVID-19 months, providing a safe haven for our guests.
-This gave us the opportunity to sensitively adapt to the changing requirements of the situation as it has unfolded and to implement the highest precautionary measures.
-Having already been working with newly developed health and safety protocols since March, our team is well-practiced and our operations are stringently safe, allowing you full peace of mind as you disconnect from the pressures of the outside world and reconnect deeply within.
+Koh Samui has been very lucky during the past couple of years with COVID-19 cases well contained and under control, recording sporadic single to double digit cases from the beginning of the pandemic to date.
+This allowed Kamalaya to remain open throughout this period of time, providing a safe haven for our guests.
+It gave us the opportunity to sensitively adapt to the changing requirements of the situation as it has unfolded, and to implement the highest precautionary measures.
+Having already been working with newly developed health and safety protocols since March 2020, our team is well-practiced and our operations are stringently safe, allowing you full peace of mind as you disconnect from the pressures of the outside world and reconnect deeply within.

-Steps to protect safety, freedom and peace of mind:
+Steps we took to protect your safety, freedom and peace of mind:

 - As always, you have access to the care of an in-house medical doctor, a team of medical nurses as well as a broad scope of holistic therapists such as naturopaths, Chinese Medicine Doctors, ayurvedic therapists, physiotherapists, personal trainers.

 - We understand there is currently a greater need to stay connected with family, friends and businesses, therefore there is complimentary WiFi available in your room for the duration of your stay.

 - Increased thorough deep cleaning practices introduced as a matter of course.

 - Daily body temperature scan for all hosts and guests.